 Q – Who books my plane ticket?

 A – Athletics Canada will book both your domestic flights and your international flights.
-Athletes should not book their own tickets as the cost of your ticket is included in your team fee.
+Athletes should not book their own tickets for a National Team.
 Details about travel plans are included in the selection criteria document.

 Athletes must travel as per the outlined travel dates in the selection criteria.
 Special permission from Athletics Canada and the team’s head coach must be requested in writing by the athlete if he/she wants to travel outside of the designated team travel dates.
 Don’t forget to put your departure and arrival city or airport closest to you on your declaration form.

 Athletes travelling with equipment (e.g. pole vault poles or throwing implements) are asked to make their own arrangements to ensure that their equipment arrives at the event site on-time.
 Typically throwers are able to check their implements in their luggage.
 Athletics Canada will assist with the shipment of vaulting poles where needed but cannot make any guarantees in terms of arrival times.